OVERVIEW | FORMAT | TEXT | COMPLETION | REGISTRATION

 The distance education format is a combination of videos, reading, quizzes, online discussions, reflection exercises, small projects, and final homework assignment.
 Your active participation in all these aspects enriches your learning experience.

 Proactive class participation is encouraged and required.
 Discussion forums enable you to participate when it is convenient for you, rather than at a specific time.
-A messaging system gives you real-time interaction between session leaders and other students who are online.
+A messaging system gives you real-time interaction between course instructors and other students who are online.

-As this program is offered online, you must have reliable Internet access and be comfortable using Internet technology, downloading resources, and communicating in discussion forums.
+As this course is offered online, you must have reliable Internet access and be comfortable using Internet technology, downloading resources, and communicating in discussion forums.

-You will be expected to spend a similar amount of time on this program as they would in a classroom-based environment of 40 hours over 4 weeks.
+You will be expected to spend a similar amount of time on this course as you would in a classroom-based environment of 40 hours over 4 weeks.

 REQUIRED TEXT | RECOMMENDED READING